thatdocslady/stgovirt.github.io/source/feature/engine/sr-iov.html.md

     -   the VF the vNic should be connected to one of its VFs.
     -   the network configuration that should be applied on the VF (vlan, mtu).
 *   should update the hostdev table which vfs are not free anymore.
+*   <b>available vf</b>
+    -   the vnic's network is in the vfsConfig.network list of its PF.
+    -   the vf is not attached to a vm (in the hostdev table the vm_id column is empty).
+    -   the vf doesn't have a mac address (should be checked in VdsNetworkInterface table)
+    -   there are no devices that belong to the same iommu-group as the vf and attached to another vm.

 ##### stop vm